-Red Oak Recovery, a leading young adult drug and alcohol treatment center, is pleased to announce the opening of its womens substance abuse and co-occurring treatment program on August 15, 2014.
+Red Oak Recovery, a leading young adult drug and alcohol treatment center, is pleased to announce the opening of its women’s substance use and co-occurring treatment program on August 15, 2014.
 This clinically sophisticated program and trauma-informed care is designed to support young adult women ages 18-30 in healing emotionally, spiritually, and physically.

 According to Heather Schnoebelen, MA, LPC, LCAS, CCS-I, “the women that we see at this level of care have often experienced trauma and need a safe and nurturing setting.
 Our private and serene location in the mountains of Western North Carolina is an ideal setting for women to have the opportunity to begin to heal.”

-Red Oak Recovery’s adventure-based women’s program averages 90 days, and is entirely individualized and dependent on the unique needs of each client.
-Red Oak Recovery is owner-operated and works with 8-10 women at a time to address substance abuse and co-occurring disorders, trauma, depression and anxiety, disordered eating and body image.
+Red Oak Recovery’s adventure-based women’s program averages 90 days and is entirely individualized and dependent on the unique needs of each client.
+Red Oak Recovery is owner-operated and works with 8-10 women at a time to address substance use and co-occurring disorders, trauma, depression and anxiety, disordered eating, and body image.

 According to Red Oak Recovery’s founders, abstinence is only the first step in what should be an integrated, whole-person healing process.
 Red Oak Recovery is designed to provide healing that is physical, spiritual, cognitive, practical (i.e. life skills), and social in scope.